 Ask a friend, an employee or colleague, a supplier, a customer to tell you in a couple of sentences what you do.
 Do they nail it?
 Do their versions match or are there some discrepancies?

-If even those ‘closest’ to you can’t describe what you do accurately, it’s time to review how you come across.
-What, exactly is out in the public domain about your business?
+If even those ‘closest’ to you can’t describe what you do accurately, it’s time to review how your business comes across.
+What, exactly is out in the public domain?
 Take a look at online directories, your own website, social media profiles and those old brochures you’re trying to get rid of.
 Are they sending out conflicting messages?
 Are you even in the right business category?
-(Take the word ‘coach’ for example – there’s a world of difference between leadership coach and personal coach.
-Google them and you’ll see what I mean.)
+(Take the word ‘coach’ – there’s a world of difference between leadership coach and personal coach.
+One generally works in an office, the other in a gym)

 At the same time, check there aren’t any old logos out there or the wrong address, expired promotions, defunct products, etc.